priyankachahal/hospitalBlockchain/Classification Models/README.md

+# Classification Models
-This notebook demonstartes implementation of various machine learning models used to predict if a patient is hyperglycemic or not based on their ECG data.
+This notebook demonstrates implementation of various machine learning models used to predict if a patient is hyperglycemic or not based on their ECG data.

 a) ECG data is preprocessed using:
 1. Butter BandPass Filter